kitamura-felipe/face_deid_ct/README.md

 The `drown_volume` function erodes the skin and subcutaneous fat of the head and replaces the air around the head with a customizable pixel value, saving the exam as new DICOM files.
 The analogy with drowning comes from the equivalence of filling the air around the patient with other pixel densities.

+This function was written with the help of GPT4.

 This code is an adaptation from the idea in this [nice paper](https://pubs.rsna.org/doi/10.1148/radiol.2020192617) published in [_Radiology_](https://pubs.rsna.org/journal/radiology).

 ## Example